nicos-angelopoulos/chess_db/Readme.md

 ==
 ?- [pack('chess_db/examples/short.pl')].
 ?- short.      % creates a chess_db in subdirectory short/ from data/4ncl_short.pgn
-               % and displays the game ids for games that start with [e4,e6] (French defense) ...
+               % and displays the game ids for games that start with [e4,e6] (French defence) ...

 ?- french.     % creates a new pgn file from the base for the 2 games in short/ that start with e4,e6